-UNICEF, (2005) found that parents attitude towards girls" education was very negative, especially in rural areas.
+UNICEF, (2005) found that parents attitude towards girls' education was very negative, especially in rural areas.
 Parents in rural areas needed to be convinced that educating girls was the most important thing one could do.
-When family income dictates that not all children can be educated or provided for, it is always the girl-child that is pulled out of school to pave way for the boy child to continue with his education.
-Girls also miss school when there chores to be done at home or there is a sick family member to nurse.
+When family income dictates that not all children can be educated or provided for, it is always the girl-child that is

 In Malawi, girls are found to be disadvantaged in terms of schooling and this is related to a number of factors.
-First, fear of rape or mistreatment cause parents to delay girls" school enrollment, worrying for their girls" safety and long distances to school aggravates this, as cited by a study by Maluwa-Banda (2004).
+First, fear of rape or mistreatment cause parents to delay girls' school enrollment, worrying for their girls' safety and long distances to school aggravates this, as cited by a study by Maluwa- Banda (2004).

-When girls reach puberty, many parents view them as especially vulnerable fearing pregnancy and thereby also the inability to marry them off well (World Bank, 2010).
+When girls reach puberty, many parents view them as especially vulnerable fearing pregnancy and thereby also the inability to marry them off well.
 A dominant course of action is therefore to withdraw the girls from school.
 Nevertheless, pregnancy remains one of main courses for female dropouts Maluwa-Banda (2004).
-Consequently, pregnancy acts as a double-edged sword for girls schooling.
-Secondly, a culture of early marriage leads to withdrawal of girls from school, often before finishing primary, (World Bank, 2010).
+Consequently, pregnancy acts as a double-edged sword for girls' schooling.
+Secondly, a culture of early marriage leads to withdrawal of girls from school, often before finishing primary, World Bank (2010).

-Agyeman, (1984) noted that families that are ill-disposed to formal education, no matter how affluent they may be, tend to be halfhearted about their children's education.
+Agyeman, (1984) that families that are ill-disposed to formal education, no matter how affluent they may be, tend to be halfhearted about their children's education.
 This brings the negative attitudes of parents towards the female-child education, because if one is well educated, he may know the value of education but illiterates would not take serious note of education.

 This simply means other parents who are well educated; whether the children are boys or girls, they care less, but illiterate parents do not value education and even if they are to send their children to school, they normally consider boys because they feel that the female will end up in someone's house.

-Banson (2001) stated that the Upper West and Brong Ahafo Regions prefer sending their boys to school instead of the females.
+Banson (2001), stated that the Upper West and Brong Ahafo Regions prefer sending their boys to school instead of the females.
 He explains that educated females would end up in another man's house.
 Bista (2004), says social and culture beliefs, practices and attitudes often do not favour females in their pursuit of education to the same extent as boys.
-Cited an example, discriminatory values and norms against females are deeply rooted in society (Baaffi and Agezo, 2002).
+Cited an example, discriminatory values and norms against females are deeply rooted in society.

 Fianu and Bukle (1994), identified teenage pregnancy and marriage as barriers to female education in Ghana.
 They strongly argued that the Ghanaian society's negative attitude towards the education of teenage mothers retire female participation in education.
-Also the Kenya Times of 25th October, 1997, stated in the Forum for African Women Educationist (FAWE) on the issues facing females, say "the problem of females" education included parental preference for boy's education" (p.
-23).
+Also the Kenya Times of 25th October, 1997: 23 stated in the Forum for African Women Educationist (FAWE) on the issues facing females, say "the problem of females' education included parental preference for boy's education".
 One disturbing feature that runs through the literature is the parental preference for boys' education.